 If cancer cells break off from their initial position, they will travel through your lymphatic channels to your underarm and collect in the first lymph nodes they reach – the sentinel lymph nodes.

-The procedure used to confirm if cancer has spread is a sentinel lymph node biopsy (SLNB).
+The procedure used to confirm whether the cancer has spread is called a sentinel lymph node biopsy (SLNB).
 This consists of the removal of a selection of lymph nodes for testing and analysis to see if they contain cancer.

 The challenge with treating patients with DCIS is determining whether you have non-invasive DCIS, or whether it has developed in to a more invasive cancer.